mpanighetti/dnd5e-updated-reincarnate-tables/docs/ch-2-reincarnate.md

 [^📒2️⃣]: Source: _SRD 5.2_
 [^🌫️]: Source: _Van Richten's Guide to Ravenloft_
 [^🪽]: The Aasimar was updated in _Player's Handbook (2024)_ to remove ancestry selection.
 The updated Aasimar is not mechanically equivalent to any single prior Aasimar option.
-[^🧚]: A Lorwyn Fairy in _Lorwyn: First Light_ is mechanically equivalent to a Fairy, while a Shadowmoor Fairy in _Lorwyn: First Light_ only adds Darkvision (120 feet) to the Fairy species option.
 [^☄️]: A Flamekin in _Lorwyn: First Light_ is mechanically equivalent to a Fire Genasi.
 [^🧌]: The Goliath was updated in _SRD 5.2_ to provide a Giant Ancestry option.
 The Stone Giant Goliath is mechanically equivalent to a Goliath in _Elemental Evil Player's Companion_.
 The other ancestries are not mechanically equivalent to any prior Goliath options.
 [^🥑]: The Lorwyn Kithkin is mechanically equivalent to a [Halfling](halfling.md) in _SRD 5.2_, and a Shadowmoor Kithkin only adds Darkvision (120 feet) to the Halfling species option.